Identification and Estimation of Partial Effects in Nonlinear Semiparametric Panel Models: Estimation and Inference

-We now propose estimators for the ASF and APE, and establish their limiting distributions.
-The estimators we construct are sample analogs of \eqref{eq:ASF_expression} for the ASF, and of \eqref{eq:APE_expression} for the APE.
+We propose three-step semiparametric estimators for the ASF, APE, and AME.
+The first step estimates the common parameters $\beta_0$, the second step conducts a nonparametric regression with a generated regressor, and the third step marginalizes over a subset of the regressors.
+Such estimators are called partial means.\footnote{See \cite{Newey1994} for seminal work on the estimation of partial means without generated regressors.
+The estimation of partial means with generated regressors is studied in \citet*{MammenRotheSchienle2012, MammenRotheSchienle2016}, and \cite{Lee2018}.}

 We show that the rate of convergence of the ASF estimator is similar to that of a kernel regression estimator with one continuous regressor.
-The APE estimator converges at the same rate as a derivative of a kernel regression estimator with one continuous regressor.
+The APE estimator converges at a similar rate as a derivative of a kernel regression estimator with one continuous regressor.
 In particular, we show the ASF converges at the rate $\sqrt{Nb_N}$ and the APE at the rate $\sqrt{Nb_N^3}$ where $b_N$ is a scalar bandwidth used in the estimation of the conditional expectation of $Y_t$.
 We describe below in Assumption B\ref{assn:ASFrates} what assumptions $b_N$ must satisfy.
-These rates of convergence are obtained from our estimator being a partial mean, where we average over all components of the conditional expectation of $\E[Y_t|X_t'\beta_0,V]$, except for one.
-The rate of convergence does not depend on $d_X$ or $T$, the dimensions of $\X$.
+These rates of convergence are obtained from our estimators being partial means, where we average over all components of the conditional expectation of $\E[Y_t|X_t'\beta_0,V]$, except for one.
+These convergence rates do not depend on $T$ or $d_X$, the dimensions of $\X$.

-Throughout this section, we assume that we observe a random sample of $(Y_i,\X_i)$ of size $N$. \begin{estsec_assump} [IID] $\{(Y_i,\X_i)\}_{i=1}^N$ are iid. \end{estsec_assump}
+Throughout this section, we assume we observe a random sample of $(Y_i,\X_i)$ of size $N$. \begin{estsec_assump} [Random sampling] $\{(Y_i,\X_i)\}_{i=1}^N$ are iid. \end{estsec_assump}

-We start by considering the estimation of $\beta_0$, which forms the first step of our semiparametric estimator.
+We start by considering the estimation of $\beta_0$, the first step of our semiparametric estimator.